folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 ## Adding an order line to an order

+Follow these steps to add an order line to an order.
+You can also add an order line from the Inventory app by searching for an instance and clicking [Inventory > Actions > Create new order]({{< ref "/inventory.md#inventory--creating-a-new-order" >}}).

 1. [Search for the order to which you want to add the PO line](#searching-for-an-order) and select it.

 2. In the **Purchase order** pane, in the **PO lines** section, click **Add PO line**.